 INTRODUCTION

-In November 1863, less than five months after the Battle of Gettysburg, the deadliest days of the Civil War, President Abraham Lincoln delivered his famous Gettysburg Address at the ceremony dedicating a national cemetery for the battle’s fallen Union soldiers.
-The loss of so many young lives was not just a series of private griefs, but also a massive communal loss that called for public mourning.
-Lincoln linked the soldiers’ sacrifice to the nobility of their cause — the “unfinished work” of building a durable democracy.
-He committed post-Civil War America to “a new birth of freedom” that led to the abolishment of slavery and assurances of citizenship and voting rights.
+In November 1863, less than five months after the Battle of Gettysburg — the bloodiest engagement of the Civil War — President Abraham Lincoln delivered the Gettysburg Address at the dedication of a national cemetery for the battle’s fallen Union soldiers.
+The deaths of so many men in so short a time constituted not merely an accumulation of private griefs, but a massive communal loss demanding public acknowledgment.
+Lincoln rose to that demand by linking the soldiers’ sacrifice to the cause for which they died: The “unfinished work” of securing a durable democratic republic.
+His commitment to “a new birth of freedom” pointed toward what that work would eventually require — the abolition of slavery and the constitutional guarantees of citizenship and voting rights.

 FULL TEXT